Elu Suttina Kote

-Elu Suttina Kote is a 1988 Indian Kannada-language film written and directed by B. C. Gowrishankar and starring Ambareesh and Gouthami with Ramesh Aravind, Sadashiva Brahmavar, Sundarakrishna Urs, Devaraj, Sunil Raoh, Kavya amongst others in supporting roles.
+Elu Suttina Kote is a 1988 Indian Kannada-language film written and directed by B. C. Gowrishankar, starring Ambareesh and Gouthami.
+Ramesh Aravind, Sadashiva Brahmavar, Sundarakrishna Urs, Devaraj, Sunil Raoh, and Kavya appear in supporting roles.
 The film enjoys cult classic status in the Kannada cinema industry.
-The core plot of the movie is based on the Russian novel Crime and Punishment by Fyodor Dostoevsky.
+The core plot is based on the Russian novel Crime and Punishment by Fyodor Dostoevsky.

 Production

 In an interview, Ambareesh said that his character in Elu Suttina Kote had a lot of scope for performance.

 Soundtrack

 The music for the film was composed by carnatic musician L. Vaidyanathan.